jecxjo/padgen/README.md

     |  90   91   92   93   94   95   96   97   98   99  |
     -----------------------------------------------------

-as well as in a one time pad printout:

     +                               +

         |  LETTERS   |   | NUMBER